Pictured above, Becky, my heart dog.

 Our family raises a limited number of puppies each year.
 We breed for health, temperament and conformation to the breed standard.
 We desire to improve our lines and take the genetics and health behind our dogs very seriously.
 We have grown a lot over the years in our breeding program.
 As more information and more testing becomes available, we grow more.
 Just in the years we have been involved, it amazes me how much new information is available to breeders to help us make informed breeding decisions.

 Our family lives on a small hobby farm in Northern Michigan.
 We have a variety of animals in addition to our Cavaliers… (An Amazon parrot, horses, rabbits, and a pet pig ) that we share our lives with.
-Our children have been active in a local 4H group and have enjoyed showing dogs Agility & Rally for a number of years.
-I enjoy showing my cavaliers or having them shown in AKC events.
+Our children have been active in a local 4H group and have enjoyed showing dogs in Agility & Rally for a number of years.
+My youngest daughter and I enjoy showing our cavaliers or having them shown in AKC events.